 Understand what motivates.
 Leadership is informed by truly understanding what motivates the people who work for/ with you.
 Understanding human (general and specific) motivators precedes effective leadership.

 Development of emotional intelligence.
 Leadership demands emotional intelligence in the leader.
-The oxford dictionary defines this as,” the capacity to be aware of, control, and express one's emotions, and to handle interpersonal relationships judiciously and empathetically.”
+The Oxford dictionary defines this as,” the capacity to be aware of, control, and express one's emotions, and to handle interpersonal relationships judiciously and empathetically.”

 Use effective communication.
 Learning to communicate effectively, understanding the various mediums of communication and how/when to use them as well as how to understand communication from others is critical to effective leadership.